deepjs/getting-started-with-deep/tutorial.md

 The second is a repl access to node, so you can type direct command if needed (more on this later).
 You will see all the server logs in this terminal window.

+All the server configuration files (routes map, RESTful services, statics) are in the /server_config/ folder.
+We will go back to these later when will add stuff to the server.
+For now let's go to something visual.

 ### Open a browser window for the app and navigate to http://localhost:3000/